encukou/slides/notes-talk.md

   * `(['foobar', '~=', '2.0.post1'], '(foobar >= 2^post1 with foobar < 3)'),`
   * `(['foobar', '<', '2.4.8.0'], 'foobar < 2.4.8~~'),`

+* Optional dependencies, in particular, work very differently:

+  Python uses *extras* while RPM uses *weak dependencies*.
+  Thankfully ~~RPM is general enough~~... well, we can we can twist and bend RPM enough to allow extras, through autogenerated metadata-only subpackages.

+* XXX Dependency hells & pinning

 * Licenses

+  Names and versions are critical in making the software *work*, but it's only part of the story.
+  Licencing is another.

   *Including* license files in Python wheels was an afterthought;
-  let alone specifying which files are the license.
+  let alone specifying which files are the license -- that option was only added 3 years ago (in PEP 639).

-  note?
-    Popular minimal licenses essentially only require that the license and author name to accompany the software; the fact that this isn't done tells you something about the state of licensing on developer-focused repositories like PyPI.
+  Popular minimal licenses essentially only require that the license and author name to accompany the software; the fact that this isn't always done is another example of PyPI focusing on developers.
-    This isn't a problem for developers: it's the *user* that can get sued if a malicious megacorp buys the copyright.
+  Licencing isn't a problem for developers: it's the *user* that can get sued if a malicious megacorp buys the copyright.

-* Optional dependencies work very differently:

-  Python uses *extras* while RPM uses *weak dependencies*.
-  Thankfully ~~RPM is general enough to allow extras~~ we can twist and bend RPM enough to allow extras.

 * Building *documentation* is not standardized at all.